ptabasso2/oteljavalab/section08/README.md

 - `java`: This invokes the JVM to start the java application.

-- `-javaagent:dd-java-agent.jar`: This option specifies the Datadog Java Agent (`dd-java-agent.jar`) that should be attached to the JVM.
+- `-javaagent:dd-java-agent.jar`: This option specifies the Datadog java agent (`dd-java-agent.jar`) that should be attached to the JVM.
 The Datadog java agent provides automatic instrumentation for a wide range of java frameworks and libraries, enabling the collection of traces and metrics without modifying the application code.

 - `-Ddd.service=springotel`: This system property (`-D`) sets the name of the service as `springotel`.
 In Datadog, service names are used to group related traces, logs and metrics, making it easier to navigate and monitor the application's performance.

-- `-Ddd.trace.otel.enabled=true`: This option enables the OpenTelemetry interoperability within the Datadog Java Agent.
+- `-Ddd.trace.otel.enabled=true`: This option enables the OpenTelemetry interoperability within the Datadog java agent.
 By setting this property to `true`, we are allowing the Datadog agent to consume telemetry data (traces, metrics) using the OpenTelemetry protocol.
 This is particularly useful if transitioning from OpenTelemetry to Datadog or if using tools and libraries that are instrumented with OpenTelemetry.

 - `-jar build/libs/springtotel-0.0.1-SNAPSHOT.jar`: This part of the command specifies that the JVM should run the application packaged in the JAR file `build/libs/springtotel-0.0.1-SNAPSHOT.jar`.
 This is the application's JAR, tied to our Spring Boot application.